Little China (ideology)

 Little China refers to a politico-cultural ideology and phenomenon in which various Japanese, Korean and Vietnamese regimes identified themselves as the "Central State" and regarded themselves to be legitimate successors to the Chinese civilization.
-Informed by the traditional Chinese concepts of Sinocentrism and Sino–barbarian dichotomy, this belief became more apparent after the Manchu-led Qing dynasty had superseded the Han-led Ming dynasty in China proper, as Tokugawa Japan, Joseon Korea and Nguyễn Vietnam, among others, perceived that "barbarians" had ruined the center of world civilization.
+Informed by the traditional Chinese concepts of Sinocentrism and Sino–barbarian dichotomy, this belief became more apparent after the Manchu-led Qing dynasty had superseded the Han-led Ming dynasty in China proper, as Sinosphere countries like Tokugawa Japan, Joseon Korea and Nguyễn Vietnam perceived for a while that "barbarians" had ruined the center of world civilization.

 Little China ideology in the Sinosphere

 Since ancient times, the realm of "China" has not been a fixed or predetermined concept based on ethnicity or geographical location.
 According to the Spring and Autumn Annals, "Chinese" people who adopt the ways of the "barbarians" would be considered "barbarians", whereas "barbarians" who adopt the ways of the "Chinese" would be accepted as "Chinese".
 Hence, the idea of "Chinese-ness" is a fluid concept and is defined through self-identification and cultural affiliation.

-Having been heavily influenced by Chinese culture and political thoughts, numerous Korean, Vietnamese and Japanese regimes identified themselves with descriptive names that are traditionally associated with and used by China.
-At the same time, these regimes considered themselves as legitimate successors to Chinese culture and civilization.
+Having heavily participated what is now known as Chinese culture, including connected political concepts, numerous Korean, Vietnamese and Japanese regimes identified themselves with descriptive names that are traditionally associated with what is now known as China.
+At the same time, these regimes considered themselves legitimate successors to that culture and civilization.